unkn0wn-root/terraster/README.md

 A high-performance, feature-rich Layer 7 (L7) load balancer with a robust and user-friendly admin API.

-> [!WARNING]
-> This project is in cool-down stage which means that core functionality is in place and working as intended and stable for production use.
-Further improvements and features are actively being developed.

 ## Key Features

 * Multiple load balancing methods including Round Robin, Weighted Round Robin, and IP Hash